Our free membership, business.com+, takes the pain out of choosing new business services.

 Grant alternatives to consider

 Grants aren’t for every business owner.
 Applying takes time and effort, and your chances of being approved are slim.
 However, there are other ways to access capital.
-Consider these options:
+“Besides capital and operating grants, organizations can explore a variety of alternative funding options, including endowments, collaborative funding or crowdfunding,” Tumbling said.
+“Establishing an endowment fund can provide a steady income stream, as the principal amount is invested and the interest is used to support the organization’s activities.”

 Although borrowing comes at a cost — and investors get a piece of your business if you go that route — numerous funding options can help you bankroll your organization if you get turned down for a grant.